-- 3.27.
-Neutron interaction between units or equipment containing fissile material should be considered, as this interaction can affect the effective neutron multiplication factor of the system.
-This control parameter can be used to ensure criticality safety, for example by specifying minimum separation distances (or in some cases maximum distances, e.g. to limit interstitial moderation between units of fissile material) or by introducing screens of neutron absorbers.
-Wherever practicable, separation should be ensured by engineered means, for example fixed storage racks for storage of arrays of drums containing fissile material. - 3.28.
-The heterogeneity of materials such as swarf (turnings, chips or metal filings) or fuel pellets can result in effective neutron multiplication factors greater than the factor for a homogeneous mixture, particularly for low enriched uranium systems or for mixed uranium and plutonium.
+3.27.
+Neutron interaction between units or equipment containing fissile material should be considered, as this interaction can affect the k{eff} of the system.
+This control parameter can be used to ensure criticality safety, for example by specifying minimum separation distances (or in some cases maximum distances, for example to limit interstitial moderation between units of fissile material) or by introducing screens of neutron absorbers.
+Wherever practicable, separation should be ensured by engineered means, for example fixed storage racks for storage of arrays of drums containing fissile material.

+3.28.
+The heterogeneity of materials such as swarf (i.e. turnings, chips or metal filings) or fuel pellets can result in a k{eff} greater than the factor for a homogeneous mixture, particularly for low enriched uranium systems or for mixed uranium and plutonium.
 Therefore, the degree of heterogeneity or homogeneity assumed in the criticality safety assessment should be justified.
-Safety measures should be applied that ensure that the heterogeneity of the fissile material could not result in a higher effective neutron multiplication factor than that considered. - 3.29.
-The temperature of materials might cause changes in density and in neutron cross-section, which might affect the effective neutron multiplication factor.
+Safety measures should be applied that ensure that the heterogeneity of the fissile material could not result in a higher k{eff} than that considered.

+3.29.
+The temperature of materials might cause changes in density and in the neutron cross-section, which might affect k{eff} .
 This should be considered in the criticality safety assessment.